 What Is CSR?

-CSR is short for Certificate Signing Request.
-To obtain an SSL certificate, you need to generate a CSR file first and submit it to a certificate authority (CA).
-The CSR includes a public key and a distinguished name.
-CSR is typically generated from a web server and a public and private key pair for encryption and decryption will be created at the same time.
+To obtain an SSL certificate via Certificate Signing Request (CSR), generate an CSR file and submit it to a certificate authority (CA).
+CSR includes a public key and a distinguished name.
+CSR is usually generated from a web server and a public and private key pair for encryption and decryption is created at the same time.

 Relevant organization information is required to create a CSR.
 The web server creates a distinguished name based on the information provided to identify the certificate.
-The organization information contains the following contents:
+The organization information includes the following items:

 Country or region code

-The code of the country/region where your organization is legally registered, in the format of two-letter defined by the International Organization for Standardization (ISO).
+The code of the country/region where your organization is legally registered, in the two-letter format defined by the International Organization for Standardization (ISO).

-The city where your organization is registered or located.
+The city/region where your organization is registered or located.

-This field is used to differentiate departments within an organization, such as "Engineering Department " or "Human Resources".
+This field is used to differentiate departments within an organization, such as "Engineering department" or "Human resources department".

-The name entered in the common name field of CSR must be the fully qualified domain name (FQDN) of the website for which you want to use the certificate, for example "www.domainnamegoeshere".
+The name entered in the CSR common name field must be the Fully Qualified Domain Name (FQDN) of the website to which you apply the certificate, for example "www.domainnamegoeshere".